mrocklin/thesis/blas-lapack.md

 However, simplicity of parameter types significantly increases their cardinality.
 In higher level languages array objects often contain fields for a data pointer, shape, and stride/access information.
 In BLAS/LAPACK these must be passed explicitly.

 Many different algorithms exist for matrix problems with slightly different structure.
 BLAS and LAPACK implement these different algorithms in independent subroutines.
 For example the routine GEMM performs a Matrix-Matrix multiply in the general case, `SYMM` performs a Matrix-Matrix multiplication when one of the matrices is symmetric, and `TRMM` performs a Matrix-Matrix Multiplication when one of the matrices is triangular.
 A combination of the quantity of different algorithms, multiple scalar types, and lack of polymorphism causes BLAS and LAPACK to contain over two thousand routines.

-Names in Fortran are limited to seven characters.
-As a result BLAS/LAPACK routines are given names assigned from a compact and structured naming scheme. (*include this?*)

 Examples of the interfaces for `GEMM` and `SYMM` are included below